httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 1. Let the output be an empty string.
 2. Serialize the content identifiers of the covered content as an ordered `inner-list` according to {{!RFC8941}} section 4.1.1.1 and append this to the output.
-3. Append the signature metadata as parameters according to {{!RFC8941}} section 4.1.1.2 in the any order, skipping fields that are not available:
+3. Append the signature metadata as parameters according to {{!RFC8941}} section 4.1.1.2 in the any order, skipping fields that are not available or not used for this signature:
    * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.
    * `keyid`: The identifier for the key material as an `sf-string` value.
    * `created`: Creation time as an `sf-integer` UNIX timestamp value.
    * `expires`: Expiration time as an `sf-integer` UNIX timestamp value.
+   * `nonce`: A random unique value generated for this signature.
 4. The output contains the signature parameters value.

-Note that the `inner-list` serialization is used for the covered content instead of the `sf-list` serialization in order to facilitate this value's additional inclusion in the `Signature-Input` header's dictionary, as discussed in {{signature-input-header}}.
+Note that the `inner-list` serialization is used for the covered content value instead of the `sf-list` serialization in order to facilitate this value's additional inclusion in the `Signature-Input` header's dictionary, as discussed in {{signature-input-header}}.

 This example shows a canonicalized value for the parameters of a given signature: